wso2/docs-is/en/docs/guides/access-delegation/uma.md

 authorization server.
 For the sample scenario in this tutorial only the requesting party username is required.

--   Execute the following curl command to obtain the OIDC id\_token:
+-   Execute the following curl command to obtain the OIDC id\_token.

     Be sure to replace the `             <CLIENT_ID>            ` and
     `             <CLIENT_SECRET>            ` tags with the values you